 Militant attacks, US drone strikes, Pakistani military operations, and suicide bombings are daily dangers for civilians in northwest Pakistan.
 The Center’s interviews with civilians have highlighted an inconsistent, and often inadequate, response to civilian harm in Pakistan by all warring parties.

 In March 2011, the Syrian government responded to peaceful protests with brutal force, sinking the country into civil war.
-Two years of armed conflict—with over 70,000 dead, millions displaced, and an entire population brutalized by incessant violence—has left deep wounds.
+Two years of armed conflict—with more than 100,000 dead, 2 million refugees, 4.5 million internally displaced persons, and an entire population brutalized by incessant violence—has left deep wounds.
 Worryingly, sectarianism has come to characterize much of the violence, which has produced fissures that threaten to tear Syria apart in even more destructive ways.
 The international community is debating potential political and military responses to the humanitarian crisis.
 Thus far, outside pressure appears to have had little impact on bringing the war to a close.
 In the meantime, Syria’s civilian population continues to suffer extreme violence with little hope of respite.

 Somalia has endured two decades of near continuous conflict, with parts of the country debilitated and a power vacuum filled by warlords, militias, and militant groups—most notably the hardline Islamist groups al-Shabaab and Hizbul Islam.
 The Somali Transitional Federal Government (TFG) was restored in 2006 with the African Union Mission in Somalia (AMISOM) deployed to offer peace support...